fde-capu/yt-sub.py/README.md

 ## Copyright and License

-Copyright (c) 2023 Your Name.
+Copyright (c) 2023 Flávio Carrara.
 All rights reserved.

 This software is licensed under a custom license that allows for free use, modification, and distribution for non-commercial purposes.
 For commercial use, a separate license must be obtained.
 Contact the author for more information on obtaining a commercial license.